Treating Mental Health With Food

 Here are seven basic principles that all of our programs adhere to in order to support both physical and mental health:

 - Drink plenty of water, as even mild dehydration negatively impacts mood, focus and energy levels.
+We don't experience the feeling of "thirst" until dehydration is already setting in, and by then our physical and mental performance is already on the downswing.

 In addition to following the above guidelines, there are a few other nutrients that may be particularly beneficial for mental health.